rafaelgallani/britecore-project/README.md

 You can find more specific information about it [here](frontend/README.md).

+## Live instance:
+You can preview a live instance at http://rafaelgalani-britecore-project.xyz/.

 ## Cloud platforms:

 It can be easily set up using any cloud platform.
 Here's an example of the installation script to AWS platform (using ECS), considering you already have `aws cli` installed and configured at your system: